 2. Yaya Touré

 Unfortunately, Yaya Touré’s acrimonious departure from Man City after eight glory-filled seasons with the club left a bitter taste in the mouth.
-Yaya has been no stranger to petulant outbursts in the British media throughout his career which almost always depict him as a petulant man: criticism of the club’s hierarchy for failing to buy him a birthday cake in 2014 stands out as the pinnacle of his petulance.
+Yaya has been no stranger to petulant outbursts in the British media throughout his career which almost always depict him as an erratic character: criticism of the club’s hierarchy for failing to buy him a birthday cake in 2014 stands out as the pinnacle of his petulance.
 But through all of that he was a player who galvanised the club at crucial moments and single-handedly carried City over their first major hurdle to win the FA Cup in 2011.

 Following 34 years of misery, taunts from Manchester United fans and iconic banner-hanging at Old Trafford, Yaya changed everything with 2 goals of epic proportions.
 The first was his 2nd half strike against Manchester United in the semi-final of the FA Cup which proved sufficient to send the club through to their first final at Wembley since 1981.
 There was a strong hint of deja vu in the air when he slammed home the only goal of the game in the final which followed against a resilient Stoke City side.
 The football club would never be the same again from that very moment.
 In his City career he wracked up an incredible 79 goals and provided 50 assists in all-competitions, but it was the timing of his goals and his tendency to step up when his teammates were crying out for inspiration that will live long in the memory of the supporters.
 The creation of the ‘Yaya, Kolo’ chant which has crossed footballing allegiance boundaries and been embraced with enthusiasm by supporters across the nation would never have existed without his infectious, albeit frustrating personality both on and off the field.
 Regardless of the manner in which he departed Man City, Touré should always be viewed as a legend in the eyes of supporters.